clarkj99/DrJohnsonRails/README.md

 - enum type in Ruby model adds '?' and other methods: https://api.rubyonrails.org/v5.2.4.1/classes/ActiveRecord/Enum.html
 - trouble using enum with validates inclusion: {in:}
 - Was planning on using self-join for Provider and Patient Models: https://guides.rubyonrails.org/association_basics.html#self-joins.
 Instead decided to create aliases for foreign keys.

+2020-01-15
+enums in Rails are fun, and they add some useful methods for free.